AdobeDocs/target.it-IT/help/c-recommendations/c-products/feeds.md

 >[!IMPORTANT]
 >
 >Le entità caricate scadono dopo 61 giorni.
 Significa che il file di feed deve essere caricato almeno ogni 60 giorni per evitare un’interruzione delle attività di Consigli.
-Se un elemento non è incluso in un file di feed (o in un altro metodo di aggiornamento entità) almeno una volta ogni 60 giorni, Adobe Target deduce l’elemento non è più rilevante e lo rimuove dal catalogo.
+If an item is not included in a feed file (or other entity update method) at least once every 60 days, [!DNL Adobe Target] infers the item is no longer relevant and removes it from the catalog.

 ### Indicatori di stato dei feed {#section_3C8A236C5CB84C769A9E9E36B8BFABA4}